darius-despain/z-prefix-app/README.md

 - Logout button (refreshing the page also has the same effect)

 - Automatic Heroku Deployment
-    - This github repo is equipped with a **main.yml** file that allowed me to seemlessly deploy my application automatically each time it was pushed to the github origin.
+    - This github repo is equipped with a `main.yml` file that allowed me to seemlessly deploy my application automatically each time it was pushed to github.
 This made it much easier to deploy the application and allows me to use this as a scaffold for future full-stack applications that need deploying.

 ### Fun Additions:
 These were the things I had a little more fun with while creating this application.
 Enjoy